-The vestibule is a part of the inner ear that contains organs controlling balance (see also Overview of the Inner Ear Overview of the Inner Ear The fluid-filled inner ear (labyrinth) is a complex structure consisting of two major parts: The organ of hearing (cochlea) The organ of balance (vestibular system) The cochlea and the vestibular... read more ).
+The vestibule is a part of the inner ear.
+It contains organs that control balance (see also Overview of the Inner Ear Overview of the Inner Ear The fluid-filled inner ear (labyrinth) is a complex structure consisting of two major parts: The organ of hearing (cochlea) The organ of balance (vestibular system) The cochlea and the vestibular... read more ).
 It is connected to the brain by the vestibular nerve.
 Vestibular neuronitis is probably caused by a virus.

 Symptoms of Vestibular Neuronitis